rahulmmohan/Connect4_Android/README.md

 1. Return to Android Studio and select *Import Project*
 1. Select "Import from existing model - Gradle"
 1. Compile and run.

+## TO DO

+1. multiplayer support: User can compete with other player by using bluetooth or wifi.
+1. achievements and leaderboard support.
+1. tablet devices support.
+1. Android Wear support.